John Malecki: Pittsburgh Steelers

 On August 7, 2011, Malecki signed with the Pittsburgh Steelers.
 On September 2, 2011, he was released.
 On September 4, 2011, he was signed to the practice squad.

 Washington Redskins

 On October 19, 2011, Malecki was signed with the Washington Redskins to join their practice squad.
 On October 26, 2011, he was released from the practice squad.

 Return to the Pittsburgh Steelers

 On January 18, 2012, Malecki was signed by the Pittsburgh Steelers to a future contract.
 On August 31, 2012, he was released.
 On September 1, 2012, he was signed to the practice squad.
 On October 20, 2012, he was promoted to the active roster.
 On October 27, he was waived after the team promoted safety Da'Mon Cromartie-Smith to the active roster.
 On October 30, Malecki was re-signed to the practice squad.
 On November 26, 2012, he was promoted to the active roster.
+On or before September 2, 2013, the Steelers waived him.

+Post-playing career

+After his professional football career ended, Malecki and his former teammate Baron Batch founded Studio AM, and began posting their woodworking projects to Facebook and Instagram.
+Malecki soon created a YouTube channel to showcase his unique woodworking projects.
+He also co-hosts the "Made for Profit" podcast with fellow YouTuber Brad Rodriguez of "Fix This Build That."